thanos-io/thanos/docs/governance.md

 ### Technical decisions

 Smaller technical decisions are made informally and [lazy consensus](#consensus) is assumed.
-Technical decisions that span multiple parts of the Thanos project should be discussed and made on the [Github issues][issues] and in most cases followed by proposal as described [here](https://thanos.io/contributing/#adding-new-features-components)
+Technical decisions that span multiple parts of the Thanos project should be discussed and made on the [GitHub issues][issues] and in most cases followed by proposal as described [here](https://thanos.io/contributing/#adding-new-features-components).

 Decisions are usually made by [lazy consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).

 ### Governance changes

-Material changes to this document are discussed publicly on the the [Thanos Github](http://github.com/thanos-io/thanos).
+Material changes to this document are discussed publicly on the the [Thanos GitHub](http://github.com/thanos-io/thanos).
 Any change requires a [supermajority](#supermajority-vote) in favor.
 Editorial changes may be made by [lazy consensus](#consensus) unless challenged.

 ### Other matters

 Any matter that needs a decision, including but not limited to financial matters, may be called to a vote by any Maintainer if they deem it necessary.
-For financial, private, or personnel matters, discussion and voting takes place on the [thanos-io@googlegroups.com][team]; Otherwise discussion and votes are held in public on the Github issues or #thanos-dev CNCF slack channel.
+For financial, private, or personnel matters, discussion and voting takes place on the [thanos-io@googlegroups.com][team]; Otherwise discussion and votes are held in public on the GitHub issues or #thanos-dev CNCF slack channel.

 ## Voting